digitalfabrik/integreat-app/docs/cicd.md

 * Get a CircleCI [Personal API Token](https://circleci.com/docs/2.0/managing-pi-tokens/).
 * Trigger a delivery using the tool [trigger-pipeline](.circleci/trigger-pipeline).
 If no branch is specified, main is used as default.
-Per default the delivery is made to development
+Per default the delivery is set to development
 * For more information on how to use it, execute it without parameters to see usage information.

 ## Workflows